3x3 Basketball: From The Streets To The World Stage

 “3x3planet.com is very simple; super simple, actually.
 The first time we registered it took us literally five minutes.
 It’s easy to use, and we check it quite often.
 That first year we registered, (my teammate) and I were the top-ranked 3x3 players in the USA, and we thought that was the coolest thing ever so we were constantly looking at it and the updated scores.”

-In order to up a player’s ranking, 3x3Planet allows them to input statistics such as tournaments won or tournaments participated in, which earn a player points.
+In order to up a player’s ranking, 3x3Planet allows each athlete to input statistics such as tournaments won or tournaments participated in, which earn a player points.
 Their ranking will then depend on the points accumulated and the skill level they possess.
 This ranking also will be compared globally, meaning it is quite simple to see how one stacks up against the rest of the world.

 The simplicity and ease of getting involved in 3x3 is perhaps what makes this discipline so appealing.
-For Griffin and his teammates, 3x3 basketball provides a second chance to play the sport they love.
+For Griffin and his teammates, 3x3 basketball provided a second chance to play the sport they love.

 “I’m very passionate about it,” Griffin admitted.
 “My teammates and I, we all kind of have the same story - we played in high school, played in college, gave pro a chance and then stopped.
 This gave me a second chance to play for something bigger than myself, bigger than our team and at a high level.
 The things we’ve gotten to experience through 3x3 are amazing.”